 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Joanna Burdette: This technique has allowed us to interrogate the contribution of small molecules in ovarian cancer metastasis in an untargeted manner.
+This could unveil new therapeutic targets and pathways that have been previously overlooked.

 Are there any specific areas of research that this method could provide insight into?